 Are You a Monk or What?

-N. L Drolma on bamboo bridge in Sikkim, northern India, 1997 (Photo by P. Rowan)
+N. L Drolma on bamboo bridge, Sikkim, India 1997 (Photo by P. Rowan)

 “There is only one thing to understand—Knowing the one that frees all, sustain the natural face of self-awareness.”